Zidane understands Bale frustration

 Bale was left out of Zidane's starting XI, the French coach preferring Karim Benzema and Isco in support of Cristiano Ronaldo, but he had a devastating impact from the bench.

-Just two minutes and two seconds after his introduction for Isco, Bale scored one of the great UEFA Champions League final goals, sending a breathtaking bicycle kick flashing past Loris Karius.
+Just two minutes and two seconds after his introduction for Isco, Bale scored one of the great Champions League final goals, sending a beauty of a bicycle kick flashing past Loris Karius.

-When the German goalkeeper fumbled Bale's rocket into his own goal, the forward became the first player to score twice from the bench in a UEFA Champions League or European Cup final.
+And when the German goalkeeper fumbled Bale's rocket into his own goal, the forward became the first player to score twice from the bench in a Champions League or European Cup final.

 "It's complicated but everyone looks at themselves.
 I get it," Zidane said.
 "This is a squad and it's not going to change.